Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __solid_unit__
   - Type: string
-  - Description: Unit of the added solid.
-Grams, milligrams or microgram are often used as a unit.
+  - Description: In the case of solids, common units like grams, milligrams, or micrograms can be used.

 </details>